RainerU/DestructiveBatteryTester/README.md

 # Youtube Video Reference
 presentation on the German channel "Elektrobits": https://youtu.be/Gl1ISn4Dsfc

-presentation on the English channel "Bits and Electrons": in work
+presentation on the English channel "Bits and Electrons": https://youtu.be/K4TOXWvdmNs

 # License
 Copyright (c) 2019 Rainer Urlacher